imisu9/CarND-PID-Control-Project/README.md

 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

 ## How I did find PID coefficients.
+PID in PID controller stands for Proportional, Integral, Derivative.
+Proportional means set error in proportion to the original error, CTE (Cross Track Error).
+It is implemented in UpdateError() in PID.cpp.

+    p_error = cte;

+Integral accumulates error over time.
+It is implemented in UpdateError() in PID.cpp as well.

+    i_error += cte;

+Lastly, D stands for Differential.
+In other words, it takes the rate of change of the erorr.

+    d_error = cte - p_error;

+In the above code, **p_error** is CTE at the previous timestep.

+Since we're using c++ and messaging, I could not simply reuse what I've done in the class in python.
+In python implementation, we had run() function to obtain error over certain period of time.
+Here, I had to do it with hard stop by sending reset message after pre-defined timesteps.

+    std::string reset_msg = "42[\"reset\",{}]";
+    ws.send(reset_msg.data(), reset_msg.length(), uWS::OpCode::TEXT);
+    return;

+Init() was utilized to update K coefficents.

 At first I've set PID coeficients as shown in the class: 0.2, 0.004, 3.0 respectively.
 Then I've set differential terms to each coefficient to one tenth of its original value so that change is relative to its starting value.